cerb/cerb.github.io/pricing/cloud.md

 Keep in mind that you'll need to provide an SSL certificate for each custom domain you use.
 We provide wildcard SSL certificates for `*.cerb.me` and the generic portal domains like `*.official.support` and `*.user.community`.

-## What if I plan to eventually host Cerb myself?
+## What if I plan to eventually switch to a site license?

 We still recommend that you start with a Cerb Cloud trial, so your team can immediately get to work learning about Cerb rather than getting bogged down with installation requirements and troubleshooting.